 Sections D-D' and E-E' - These sections delineate a broad, flat, shallow landslide mass that has translated on a seam of low-strength fat clay.
 Although the landslide mass is considered stable under static conditions (owing to the relatively subdued topography and low slope gradient), the landslide is nonetheless susceptible to re-activation under seismic conditions.
-Slope deformation analysis indicates estimated slope movements less than 5 cm; however, owing to the presence of shallow groundwater and a particularly low-strength clay seam that defines the basal shear of the landslide, development upon this landslide mass should be avoided unless remedial grading to disrupt the basal shear is performed.
+Slope deformation analysis indicates estimated slope movements less than 5 cm; however, owing to the presence of shallow groundwater and a particularly low-strength clay seam that defines the basal shear of the landslide, development upon this landslide mass should be avoided unless remedial grading to disrupt the basal shear is performed across the entire building footprint for individual lots and for all roadways.
 Remedial grading may be challenging in some areas due to the presence of shallow groundwater.